MateuszSwist/MateuszSwist/README.md

 - 📝 Improving skills in creating complex web applications.
 - 🤝 I'm open to work and looking for a team where I can further develop my passions and skills.

+## 💡 About me:
+#### I have always been a person who admired learning as a phenomenon of humanity and a highly enjoyable pursuit.
+At a certain point, I discovered that programming is nothing but continuous growth, learning new things in response to project needs.
+Since then, all of my actions have been directed towards becoming a programmer and not only doing it as a hobby, but also dedicating myself to what is most fascinating – constantly improving myself to create valuable content.
+Additionally, in my free time, I enjoy playing chess, conquering empires in Paradox Interactive strategy games, reading contemporary literature, and playing basketball.
+## 📊 Stats:
 ![GitHub Stats](https://github-readme-streak-stats.herokuapp.com/?user=MateuszSwist&background=888888)